Estimated reading time: 3 minutes

 In 2008, Gamble was convicted by an Alabama court of a felony, second-degree robbery.
 In 2015, when a police officer stopped Gamble’s car for a faulty headlight, a vehicle search found marijuana and a loaded 9-millimeter handgun.
 Both Alabama and federal law forbids felons to possess firearms.

-First, Alabama brought charges against Gamble under state law; after pleading guilty, he drew a one-year prison sentence.
-Next, federal prosecutors charged him with violating the federal law; Gamble unsuccessfully tried to have the federal charge dismissed, but was sentenced to 46 months’ imprisonment, 34 months more than the state-imposed sentence.
+First, Alabama brought charges against Gamble under state law; he drew a one-year prison sentence after pleading guilty.
+Next, federal prosecutors charged him with violating the federal law; Gamble unsuccessfully tried to dismiss the federal charge but was sentenced to 46 months’ imprisonment, 34 months more than the state-imposed sentence.
 He’s taken his appeal to the Supreme Court, trying to have the federal sentence overturned as an unconstitutional violation of the double-jeopardy provision.

-Under current law, federal prosecution for an offense also violating state law isn’t seen as a double-jeopardy violation, due to the so-called “dual-sovereign” exception.
-Even though being a felon in possession of a firearm is the same offense, this doctrine runs, having it criminalized in two distinct jurisdictions empowers either or both to prosecute it.
+Under current law, federal prosecution for an offense also violating state law isn’t seen as a double-jeopardy violation due to the so-called “dual-sovereign” exception.
+Even though being a felon in possession of a firearm is the same offense, this doctrine runs.
+Having it criminalized in two distinct jurisdictions empowers both to prosecute it.

 Gamble’s Supreme Court appeal has drawn significant attention, with “friend of court” briefs opposing him filed by the Department of Justice and 36 states (arguing the exception to double jeopardy has been a useful part of American law for at least 170 years), and by multiple groups arguing that overturning the exception could handicap federal courts in fighting offenses which local officials might be reluctant to address.